+Rational thinking without God is not possible.
 Many people assume that they are able to think rationally without God.
 They think that they can trust their own reasoning.
 Many make their case that evolution could build and develop rationality through trial and error starting from basic survival instincts of finding food, avoiding danger, and finding a mate.
 This trial and error could over time develop reasonable thinking over many generations.
 However, this is not probable.
-The unbeliever tries to reason in the futility of one’s mind darkened in understanding, because they are harden and callous in heart by lewdness and sexual impurity (Eph 4:17–19; cf. Rom 1:18–28).

-Second, the apostle Paul knew the philosophers in Athens were suppressing the truth.
+Second, the unbeliever tries to reason in the futility of one’s mind darkened in understanding, because they are harden and callous in heart by lewdness and sexual impurity (Eph 4:17–19; cf. Rom 1:18–28).
+The apostle Paul knew the philosophers in Athens were suppressing the truth (Rom 1:20).
 However, he reasoned about what is not true about God to present the ultimate truth that God will judge the world by a man giving assurance by raising Him from the dead.
 Paul’s reasoning brought everyone again back to the gospel of Jesus’s resurrection (Acts 17:30–31).

+Further discussion may then include addressing the improbability of evolution producing rationality.
 Yes, the atheist can account for rationality via possibility.
 In agreement with observation, one could argue that evolution would produce brains that are in some part rational and irrational for survival.
 The human mind is fallible.
 However, I do not see how evolution can account for the *reliability* of rationality — relying on one’s ability to think logically.
 Can someone account for rationality using rational thought?
 One cannot prove rationality with rational thought and avoid circular reasoning.
 Reasoning cannot rely on a hypothesis for evolved rationality to prove that humanity’s rationality is reliable.

 This comes down to the basis of reasoning.
 Without the God of the Bible, no one can account for the basis of rationality — the laws of logic.
 They cannot account for the unchangeable nature of logic.
 Logic cannot begin without logic, and so logic’s existence must be timeless and constant.
 However, logic cannot exist without the mind thus requiring an eternal mind.
 Only the God of the Bible is eternal.